UW-COSC-2030-FA-2017/merkle-votes-epicly-codeforthecodegod/README.md

 Submit your answers on WyoCourses

 ## Part Three
-1. Create a vote.cc with a main function that stores 'time stamped' votes into your pmTree data structure
+1. Create a vote.cpp with a main function that stores 'time stamped' votes into your pmTree data structure
 2. Vote Data will be a string in the following format RANDOM:CANDIDATE
 3. You will be provided with sample voterFiles.
 4. Your program should be able to: